-Also known as epiluminescence microscopy, it is the study of skin lesions with a dermatoscope.
+Also known as chemiluminescence microscopy, it studies skin lesions with a dermatoscope.

-The dermatoscope allows a doctor to observe and analyze skin lesions without obstructing the reflections of the skin surface.
+The dermatoscopy allows a doctor to observe and analyze skin lesions without obstructing the reflections of the skin surface.

-Modern forms of the dermatoscope do not use a liquid medium.
+Modern forms of dermatoscopy do not use a liquid medium.

-Polarized light is used to cancel reflections from the surface of the skin and is connected to a computer.
+Polarized light is used to cancel reflections from the skin’s surface and is connected to a computer.

-A dermatoscope allows dermatologists to distinguish benign from malignant tumors, particularly in the diagnosis of melanoma.
+A dermatoscopy allows dermatologists to distinguish benign from malignant tumors, particularly in the diagnosis of melanoma.

-Other cancerous lesions that can be diagnosed by dermatoscopy include angiomas, basal cell carcinomas, cylindromas, dermatofibromas, seborrheic keratosis, and squamous cell carcinomas.
+Other cancerous lesions diagnosed by dermatoscopy include angiomas, basal cell carcinomas, cylindromas, dermatofibromas, seborrheic keratosis, and squamous cell carcinomas.

-With the use of digital dermatoscopy, also known as video dermatoscopy, the digital images that are taken are very precise and amplified, they can be stored and compared with the images of the patient’s next visit.
+With digital dermatoscopy, also known as video dermatoscopy, the digital images are exact and amplified; they can be stored and compared with the patient’s following visit pictures.

-It allows the identification in a high degree of skin lesions and perform the differential diagnosis.
+It allows the identification of a high degree of skin lesions and performs the differential diagnosis.
 If the injury changes, it may require excision.
-If the injury remains the same over time, it is very likely to be benign.
+If the injury remains the same over time, it is likely to be benign.

-A dermatoscope can also allow doctors to determine the surgical margin for skin cancers that are difficult to define.
+A dermatoscopy can also allow doctors to determine the surgical margin for skin cancers that are difficult to define.

 The digital dermatoscopy provides a map of the body of all pigmented lesions, which is stored in the computer system, which facilitates personalized monitoring of the development of moles in each patient.

-The diagnoses that are made through digital dermatoscopy are used to evaluate the signs of malignancy of the lesions.
+The diagnoses made through digital dermatoscopy are used to evaluate the signs of malignancy of the lesions.

 - Patients who have a high number of moles and freckles on their skin.

-- Patients with personal or family history of skin cancer (mainly melanoma).
+- Patients with a personal or family history of skin cancer (mainly melanoma).

-The objective of the test is to differentiate between malignant and non-malignant pigmentation and to help in the timely diagnosis of skin cancer and its prevention.
+The test aims to differentiate between malignant and non-malignant pigmentation and help in the timely diagnosis of skin cancer and its prevention.

-This type of examination is recommended during a skin cancer prevention consultation for elderly patients, those who have numerous atopic moles or those who have a family member diagnosed with malignant melanoma.
+This type of examination is recommended during a skin cancer prevention consultation for elderly patients, those with numerous atopic moles, or those with a family member diagnosed with malignant melanoma.

-Dermoscopy involves the use of a dermatoscope that magnifies the structure of the skin and allows a much more detailed observation of the skin that can not be done with the naked eye.
+Dermoscopy involves using a dermatoscope that magnifies the skin’s structure and allows much more detailed observation of the skin that can not be done with the naked eye.

 Dermatoscopy is a specific examination that reduces the frequency of unnecessary removal of warts.

-Digital dermatoscopy offers new and better opportunities to dynamically inspect the observed lesions and to avoid the subjectivity of the dermatoscopic analysis when saving the images in an electronic device and storing them in a database.
+Digital dermatoscopy offers new and better opportunities to inspect the observed lesions dynamically and avoid the subjectivity of the dermatoscopic analysis when saving the images in an electronic device and storing them in a database.

-The digital dermatoscope turns out to be the most useful diagnostic method for patients who have many pigmented nevi (moles).
+Digital dermatoscopy is the most useful diagnostic method for patients with many pigmented nevi (moles).

-With this objective in mind, a special program is applied to each person to map the skin of the nevi that must be followed every 6 months.
+With this objective in mind, a unique program is applied to each person to map the skin of the nevi that must be followed every six months.

 The dermatoscopic diagnosis of melanoma can be made following one of several strategies.

-First, physicians can choose from many established analytical diagnostic algorithms, such as the ABCD (Asymmetry, Borders, Colors, Differential Structural Components or Dermatoscopic Structure) rule.
+First, physicians can choose from many established analytical and diagnostic algorithms, such as the ABCD (Asymmetry, Borders, Colors, Differential Structural Components, or Dermatoscopic Structure) rule.

-Or the CASH algorithm (Colors: few versus many, Architecture: order against disorder, Symmetry against asymmetry, Homogeneity against heterogeneity), to distinguish malignant lesions from benign pigmented ones.
+Or the CASH algorithm (Colors: few versus many, Architecture: order against disorder, Symmetry against asymmetry, Homogeneity against heterogeneity) distinguishes malignant lesions from benign pigmented ones.

-With the algorithm approach, a calculation is made based on the number of specific melanoma structures present, if a certain threshold is reached, a biopsy is recommended.
+With the algorithm approach, a calculation is made based on the number of specific melanoma structures present; a biopsy is recommended if a certain threshold is reached.

-A third option is to use the sign “beauty and the beast”, the dermoscopic pattern of the lesion is compared with nine typical recurrent benign patterns, and if it deviates from any of these patterns, a biopsy is suggested.
+A third option is to use the sign “beauty and the beast” the dermoscopic pattern of the lesion is compared with nine typical recurrent benign patterns.
+If it deviates from any of these patterns, a biopsy is suggested.

 Advantages of digital dermatoscopy

-The advent of digital dermatoscopy has allowed physicians to evaluate dermatoscopic changes in lesions in a manner similar to how doctors routinely follow clinical changes.
+The advent of digital dermatoscopy has allowed physicians to evaluate dermatoscopic changes in lesions like how doctors routinely follow clinical changes.

 This involves capturing a dermoscopic image at the beginning of the study and comparing it with an image captured during a follow-up appointment.